Calling Test

 • Jesus was not comfortable in Gethsemane.
 He obeyed anyway.

-If Jesus' obedience required overriding His own comfort, yours will too.
+If obedience required overriding Jesus' own comfort, yours will too.

 Why Comfort Is So Dangerous

-Comfort is not evil.
+Comfort isn't evil.
 Rest is biblical.
 Sabbath is commanded.
 There is nothing wrong with enjoying the good things God provides.

 But comfort becomes dangerous when it becomes the goal — when you start evaluating every decision by whether it maintains your comfort level.